 Apply the Time Series Operator

-requests is a counter metric, you can choose to display either the count (the number of requests made at each data point displayed) or the rate (the number of requests per second).
+requests is a delta metric, you can choose to display either the count (the number of requests for that point in time) or the rate (the number of requests per second).

 For example, this chart uses